Natural Cleaners vs. Chemical Cleaners: The Scientific Differences

 This is a time we are collectively called to make wise choices to protect everyone’s health and wellbeing, and fortify our family’s immune systems against contagious disease.
 In times like these, it is critical to understand the facts that matter most.

-If we think disinfectants and sanitizers that contain harmful chemicals are the way to clean our homes, hands, bodies, cars, pets, toys, etc. to avoid catching a virus, we are misled and are missing a most salient point!
+If we think disinfectants and sanitizers that contain harmful chemicals are the way to clean our homes, hands, bodies, cars, pets, toys, etc. to avoid catching a virus, we are misled and are missing the most salient point!
 The use of disinfectants and sanitizers with EPA registered pesticides and other toxic chemicals actually weaken our immune system and lungs…the very allies we need to protect us from pathogens.

 This isn’t “news” exactly as these conventional disinfectants have always been poisonous.
 However, word about the superiority of safe, non-toxic options has been spreading fast.
 Articles and new research are being published almost daily establishing their efficacy over sanitizers and disinfectants with EPA registered pesticides, not just for our hands but also on surfaces.